ghoomfrog/silili/vocabulary.md

 # Vocabulary

-To search a word or definition, press Ctrl+F, type it then press Enter.
+To search a word or definition, press Ctrl+F, type it then press Enter (if you don't see it).

 ## Pronouns